 Stephen is a molecular microbiologist based at the Wellcome Trust Major Overseas Programme in Ho Chi Minh City, Vietnam.
 He has been there since November 2007 and is the head of the enteric infections research group, which studies the microbiology, genetics, epidemiology and treatment of enteric infections in low-income countries.
 Focal pathogens include Norovirus, Shigella spp. and Salmonella typhi, the causative agents of diarrhoea, dysentery and typhoid fever, respectively.
 His current direction combines microbiological, immunological and geographical information to study how organisms are transmitted in urban environments and how this interplay can be used to design and implement vaccination strategies.

-Dr Edgar Deu, National Institute for Medical Research
+Dr Edgar Deu, the Francis Crick Institute

 Functional characterisation of essential enzymes in Plasmodium

 Edgar’s research focuses on identifying and studying the biological function of novel antimalarial targets, with the aim of opening new therapeutic avenues to fight malaria.
 He combines chemical biology approaches with genetic methods to identify enzymes that are essential for parasite development, validate them as antimalarial targets and characterise their molecular functions.
 So far his research has particularly focused on the biological roles of a multifunctional protease involved in red blood cell invasion, parasite maturation, and parasite egress from infected erythrocytes.

 Predicting efficient T-cell activation with therapeutic applications

 Omer is currently working at the Sir William Dunn School of Pathology at the University of Oxford.
 His research in molecular immunology aims to use a combination of mathematical modelling and quantitative experiments to understand the complex interplay between the signalling proteins that regulate the activation of T lymphocytes.